-- 3.3.5 Under ESE wind conditions, the proposed building of the Baseline Scheme would obstruct the prevailing wind from reaching the downstream areas such as Vale Villa, Hong Kong Garden Carpark D and Lung Tang Road but the impact is already reduced by providing 15m setback from southern boundary.
-On the other hand, similar to E wind condition, the Proposed Scheme can allow ESE wind at higher elevation to easily pass through southwest portion of the Application Site. - 3.3.6 Under both schemes, additional permeable opening on the western side at G/F is incorporated into the design which would benefit pedestrian level and reduce the potential air ventilation impacts.
-Some portion of ESE at lower elevation wind can flow through the permeable opening at G/F and further penetrate to the surrounding areas (between Block A and Hong Kong Garden Carpark D) (N.B. there is no noise semienclosure along Castle Peak Road - Tsing Lung Tau upwind of the Application Site under ESE wind so that wind at lower elevation is not blocked on upwind side).
+- 3.3.7 Under ESE wind conditions, the proposed building of the Baseline Scheme would obstruct the prevailing wind from reaching the downstream areas such as Vale Villa, Hong Kong Garden Carpark D and Lung Tang Road but the impact is already reduced by providing 15m setback from southern boundary.
+On the other hand, the proposed building recesses above 9/F of the Proposed Scheme would allow portion of ESE wind to skim over and reach downwind area.
+In addition, there is building setback of 9m from southern boundary at G/F to 2/F under the Proposed Scheme so that ESE wind can flow at lower level within the building setback area.
+Building blockage under ESE wind is alleviated. - 3.3.8 Under both schemes, additional permeable opening on the western side at G/F is incorporated into the design which would benefit pedestrian level and reduce the potential air ventilation impacts.
+Some portion of ESE wind at lower elevation can flow through the permeable opening at G/F and further penetrate to the surrounding areas (between Block A and Hong Kong Garden Carpark D) (N.B. there is no noise semi-enclosure along Castle Peak Road Tsing Lung Tau upwind of the Application Site under ESE wind so that wind at lower elevation is not blocked on upwind side).